|James Craig Langenbrunner

 being chosen captain by Brent Sutter.

-His mood seemed to change when the coached did.
+His mood seemed to change when the coaches did.
 It was a common belief that he (for lack of a better phrase) didn't

 enjoy playing under Jacques Lemaire.
 It was because of these differences that when Lemaire returned from his